 - Bake for 7-9 minutes or until a toothpick inserted into one comes out clean and they are springy to the touch.

-- Let the donuts cool in the pan, then turn them out onto a wire cooling rack.
+- Let the donuts cool completely in the pan (about 1 hour), then turn them out onto a wire cooling rack.

 - For the glaze: whisk together the yogurt, sugar, cornstarch, and peppermint extract.

 - Add the green food coloring until you get your desired color.
 If that makes the glaze too watered down, add a little more powdered sugar.

 - Dip the tops of the cooled donuts into the glaze and place back on the wire rack.

 - Sprinkle the mini chocolate chips on top.